 There, William was admitted to St. Elizabeths Hospital in Washington D.C. (which is where his schizophrenia was diagnosed).
 He passed away in 1920 in Hartford, Connecticut.
 James had passed away in 1915 due to pleurisy.
 Up until that point, however, he continued to work hard on the dictionary come hell or high water.
 The year before his death, he was awarded an Oxford honorary doctorate.
 Moreover, despite being knighted for his efforts in 1908, James continued to be a relative outsider at the university.

-The dictionary was completed after the two passed away, however, their contributions to the book cannot be ignored.
-Did you know that in the end, all the information was compiled in 10 volumes?
-There were 414,825 words that had been defined, and 1,827,306 citations were used to illustrate their meanings.
+Although the dictionary was completed after the two passed away, their contributions to the book cannot be ignored.
+Did you know that all the information was compiled in 10 volumes in the end?
+414,825 words were defined, and 1,827,306 citations were used to illustrate their meanings.

-The story of these two unlikely allies is one that could have been lost to history were it not for the efforts of Winchester.
+The story of these two unlikely allies could have been lost to history were it not for Winchester’s efforts.
 In fact, the editor who greenlit the book, Lawrence Peel Ashmead, even said, “I can make this work.
 We can make lexicography cool.”
 The movie also endeavors to do the same.
 Moreover, it gives us such an important annal about the history of our own language.